adhere-tech/adhere-tech.github.io/README.md

 The above table shows ad network statistics from ads collected from AdHere-detected violating websites (on August 19th, 2020).
-As can be seen, ExoClick, Google Ads, and JUICYADS were the most prominent ad networks presented the tendency to deliver violating ads.
+As can be seen, ExoClick, Google Ads, and JUICYADS were the most prominent ad networks that presented the tendency to deliver violating ads.
 Note that these top networks delivering violating ads are not necessarily popular networks.
-According to the statistics provided by W3Techs, 71.4% (15 out of 21) of these networks are unranked and have market share much less than 0.1%.
+According to the statistics provided by W3Techs, 71.4% (15 out of 21) of these networks are unranked and have a market share of much less than 0.1%.

 #### Finding 3.
 Fix with Attribute Modification - A Case Study